FHLBank San Francisco Frequently Asked Questions

 Q. Can you explain the “super lien” and how this works?

 The FHLBank’s statutory lien position was specifically granted by Congress in amendments in 1987 to the Federal Home Loan Bank Act, the law that created the FHLBank System and under which we continue to operate.
-The goal of this provision was to give the FHLBanks assurances that they could provide significant amounts of liquidity on very short notice without engaging in cumbersome procedures, such as couniting mortgage loans by hand, to make sure they would maintain their rights as a secured creditor with a priority lien.
+The goal of this provision was to give the FHLBanks assurances that they could provide significant amounts of liquidity on very short notice without engaging in cumbersome procedures, such as counting mortgage loans by hand, to make sure they would maintain their rights as a secured creditor with a priority lien.
 Since that time, there have been changes in the laws governing secured lending that established alternative mechanisms for perfecting a security interest without such cumbersome procedures.

 As a result, the FHLBanks usually do not need to rely on the so-called super lien to protect their interest in the collateral that a member pledges to them, but instead rely on perfecting their security interest following the ordinary procedures set out in the Uniform Commercial Code as adopted by each state.
 However, whether the FHLBanks rely on the super lien or on perfecting their security interest in collateral under state law, the goal is the same: to give FHLBanks the assurance that they can safely make loans to members who are experiencing stress at the very times when they have liquidity needs, just as Congress intended.